Skip to Main Content

 Nature documentary production throughout Mexico.

+Here is how this works in practice.
 Marine and wildlife filming in Mexico spans the Pacific Ocean, the Gulf of Mexico, the Caribbean Sea and the unique Sea of Cortez.
 Productions can capture grey whales birthing in the Baja California lagoons, monarch butterflies overwintering in Michoacán's oyamel forests, jaguars in the Yucatán jungles, and sea turtles nesting on Caribbean beaches.
-The Sierra Madre adds bears, wolves and rich avifauna, while the Riviera Maya cenotes offer otherworldly freshwater filming.
+The Sierra Madre adds bears, wolves and rich avifauna, while the Riviera Maya cenotes give otherworldly freshwater filming.

-We connect you with experienced Mexican wildlife cinematographers and coordinate permits through COMEFILM, INAH, CONANP for marine protected areas, and SEMAR (the Mexican Navy) for coastal access.
-Our team handles vessel charters in Baja California and the Sea of Cortez, dive operators in the Riviera Maya and Cabo Pulmo, and access to Yucatán reserves and the Michoacán monarch sanctuaries so your crew can focus on filming.
+Here is the short of it.
+We connect you with skilled Mexican wildlife cinematographers and set up permits through COMEFILM, INAH, CONANP for marine covered areas, and SEMAR (the Mexican Navy) for coastal access.
+Our team handles vessel charters in Baja California.
+The Sea of Cortez, dive operators in the Riviera Maya and Cabo Pulmo, and access to Yucatán reserves and the Michoacán monarch sanctuaries so your crew can focus on filming.

 Capabilities